Jackey-Sparrow/react-webpack-todo-demo/README.md

 ```

-# jasmine must use 2.0.0
+## jasmine must use 2.0.0

 ```
 npm install --save-dev jasmine-reporters@^2.0.0

 ```

+# might use ''React.addons.TestUtils'' to the test case

 # todo